 We are looking for your story to share and encourage others through The Global Campus Podcast.
 Send in a story idea through this form.
 Thank You!

 In looking for ways to help uplift and encourage each other, what better way than through art?
 Think of Van Gogh, Michelangelo, and Bob Ross!
 Well unfortunately, we are not as skilled as them, but the Uplifting Art project is designed to use art to inspire people, just like those famous artists did!
 We are finding ways to build up our communities and support those in need of a smile in these challenging times.
 CHE is ready to help you encourage your neighbors by drawing fun chalk art on your neighbors’ sidewalk or showing love to those in nursing homes by creating art banners to put outside for the residents to see.

 We are hoping this will allow for some fantastic creativity for generosity in service, not just in Walla Walla but across the nation.

 Intentional Acts of Kindness

 Do you want to help but don't have money to make it happen?
-CHE through very generous donors are now able to to provide funding for you to assist in your community wherever you are!
+The CHE, through very generous donors, is now able to provide funding for you to assist in your community wherever you are!
 This is an unprecedented time and intentional acts of kindness are exactly what people need right now.
 Apply for the mini grant by using this application and once approved, we'll send you some funds so you can start helping right away!